What Are Your Anger Triggers?

 By Jon Terrell, M.A

-Learning to express anger appropriately is a skill that can be learned.
-In many cases the real issue that makes us angry is something we are avoiding, just below the surface.
+In many cases the real issue that makes us angry is something we are avoiding, just below the surface of our minds.

 What are your Anger Triggers?